withmono/connect.js/README.md

 ```

 ## Usage
-> 🔔 DEPRECIATION NOTICE
+> 🔔 DEPRECATION NOTICE
-> The old Mono connect constructor which takes two arguments; the public key and an object of callbacks is now been deprecated.
+> The old Mono connect constructor which takes two arguments; i.e the public key and an object of callbacks has now been deprecated.

 ```js
 import React from 'react';